TRI Around the World

 Current OECD activities include developing methods to make PRTR data from different countries more comparable to enable the use of PRTRs on a continental and global scale, cataloging techniques for estimating emissions from point and nonpoint sources and promoting the use of PRTR information to assess progress toward global sustainability.
 In particular, PRTR data are well suited to assess progress toward the United Nations’ Sustainable Development Goals (SDGs), such as Goal 12 (target 12.4).
 Global analyses of PRTR data are currently underway to integrate data from multiple PRTRs, document methods, and recommend indicators to help in tracking progress toward selected SDGs.
 Learn more about the SDG PRTR project in the TRI National Analysis.

-- PRTR.net Exit: This website (developed by OECD in cooperation with the United Nations Economic Commission for Europe) is a global portal to PRTR information and activities from countries and organizations around the world that countries can use to develop, implement, and improve PRTR programs.
+- PRTR.NET: This website (developed by OECD in cooperation with the United Nations Economic Commission for Europe) is a global portal to PRTR information and activities from countries and organizations around the world that countries can use to develop, implement, and improve PRTR programs.

 United Nations Institute for Training and Research